What is the developmental social-pragmatic model?

 What does the developmental social-pragmatic model involve?

-- adjust how they interact (based on the child’s developmental level) to ensure the child understands.
+- Adjust how they interact (based on the child’s developmental level) to ensure the child understands.

-Does the developmental social-pragmatic model work?
+Does the developmental social-pragmatic model help autistic children?

 Who practises the developmental social-pragmatic model?